diegoBlaylock/StartUp/README.md

 # Cristofori's Café
 This application plans to allow piano players to share their talent and for communities to come together to listen.
-The player creates a public room to which people may come and go with the ability for both parties to chat.
+The player creates a public room to which people may come and go.
+Users coming to listen can look through popular room or search for one to their liking.
+In these rooms, players can play the piano using a graphical interface and notes played will be played to listeners realtime.
+While listening to the music, users can chat with one another, commenting on the music, or simply talking about any topics.

 ## Design